Bellman Value Decomposition for Task Logic in Safe Optimal Control: Environments

 \textbf{\texttt{DoubleInt}}: The \texttt{DoubleInt} env is defined by up to $N$ agents with 2-dimensional double integrator dynamics and velocity-tracking control.
 Namely, for each agent, the discrete action sets a desired velocity which is then tracked by a proportional controller in the acceleration (with $k_p=1$).
 The possible discrete actions correspond to $\pm1$ per dimension, multiplied by the max acceleration.
 Velocity and acceleration limits are set per-agent.
 In the three sub-envs, \texttt{Breadth}, \texttt{Depth}, \texttt{Agents (dim.)}, we vary the number of targets to reach (any order), the number of targets to reach sequentially, and the number of agents and number of targets to reach (any order) respectively.
 In all cases, we define a set of obstacles for which all specifications involve avoid predicates.
+The atomic predicates for distance to targets is dense, linearly scaling with distance and clipped to within $[-1, 1]$.

 \textbf{\texttt{Herding}}: The \texttt{Herding} env is an augmentation of the \texttt{DoubleInt} env, where we have a team of two agents (the herders) and multiple sheep agents (the herd).
 The sheep agents are defined by their own fixed policy which samples an action which maximizes the weighted soft-min of their distance to the herders, the walls and each another.
 The herders are defined such that one is twice as fast as the other, while the herders move at a maximum speed equivalent to the slow herder.
 A narrow gap divides the herders from the herd initially, as well as the target location of the herd and their initial position.
 The goal of the task is defined by moving the herd through the narrow passage toward the target region on the otherside and contain them there, while avoiding obstacles and collision.
 This additionally two intermediate goals to have the herd before the passage, and then to have the herd after the passage, which must be achieved sequentially.
 The full specification is given in the main text.
+The atomic predicates for the distance to the final herding target and the collision between herd and herders is dense, linearly scaling with distance and clipped to within $[-1, 1]$.